Neptune-Zvezda/Nep-Goob-Station/README.md

 ## Documentation/Wiki

 The Goob Station [docs site](https://docs.goobstation.com/) has documentation on GS14's content, engine, game design, and more.
 It also has lots of resources for new contributors to the project.
+We are not the ones in control of that site as it is from Goob Station and not Nepu Station.

 ## Contributing